jquery/contribute.jquery.org/pages/style-guide/js.md

 - The `?` and `:` in a ternary conditional must have space on both sides.
 - No filler spaces in empty constructs (e.g., `{}`, `[]`, `fn()`)
 - New line at the end of each file.
 - If the entire file is wrapped in a closure, the function body is not indented.
+See [full file closures](#full-file-closures) for examples.

 ### Bad Examples